 After a buffet breakfast, bid farewell to County Kerry as we head north to County Clare, crossing the picturesque River Shannon via ferry, and then making our way to Galway.
 Named a UNESCO Global Geopark, the iconic Cliffs of Moher are one of the world’s most recognizable and mesmerizing natural masterpieces — beloved for the epic scale of the cliffs, combined with the dramatic sound of crashing waves.
 Its cinematic beauty has lured Hollywood as well and has been featured in numerous films, including The Princess Bride and Harry Potter and the Half-Blood Prince.
 The landscape also attracts local wildlife and is one of the few areas in the world that you can see a puffin in its natural habitat, along with more than 30,000 nesting seabirds.
 While here, we’ll gain a deeper understanding of the fascinating background on the region’s geology, flora, fauna, and folk legends.

 The stunning scenery continues to enthrall with a ride along the world’s longest defined coastal route: The Wild Atlantic Way.
 Entering County Galway, we’ll stop to explore Rathbaun Farm, a private, family-owned sheep farm with over 80 gloriously sprawling acres.
 We’ll learn about traditional farm life from our genial hosts, visiting the stone and thatch farmhouse and outlying cottages, and enjoying sheep-shearing demonstrations.
-Perhaps you’ll lend a hand by feeding the newborn lambs before learning how to roll out pastry dough to bake fresh scones and enjoy it with hot Irish tea.
+Perhaps you’ll lend a hand by feeding the animals before learning how to roll out pastry dough to bake fresh scones and enjoy it with hot Irish tea.
 After, we’ll dine on a hearty dinner at the hotel in County Galway’s namesake city.